 This multi-use paved pathway gradually climbs from the Town of Wilson to the summit of Teton Pass, gaining over 2,000 vertical feet from beginning to end.
 The views from the top of Teton Pass are stunning, and it’s all downhill back to Wilson.
 This ride is suitable for road bikes or mountain bikes, and Old Pass Road provides connections to a large network of more advanced downhill mountain-biking trails.
 After the challenging ride to the top, reward yourself with a beer and burger at the Stagecoach Bar at the bottom of the hill in Wilson.

 Jackson Hole Mountain Resort offers a summer mountain biking park for all levels of riders.
 Explore trails and jumps and ride the lifts up then cruise back down.
-On Friday evenings from June 15th through August 31st the bike park hosts Bike Nights with $10 lift tickets and two-for-one bike rentals from JH Sports.
-New trails coming in summer 2021!
+On Friday evenings from June through August, the bike park hosts Friday Night Bikes with $10 lift tickets and two-for-one bike rentals from Jackson Hole Sports.

 Just on the other side of the Tetons, Grand Targhee Resort offers an award-winning bike park with lift-serviced terrain and gorgeous views.
 Explore more than 2,200 vertical feet and more than 61 miles of trails.